Flowline Planning Ensures Quality On Time in Construction

-After opting for location-based planning over traditional Gantt charts for a housing project in Aabyhøj near Aarhus, JCN Bolig has now decided to implement this method across all their projects.
-The success in Aabyhøj has convinced Project Manager Kristian Krabbe and the entire JCN Bolig team that this method is the way forward.
+After opting for location-based scheduling instead of traditional Gantt charts for a housing project in Aabyhøj near Aarhus, JCN Bolig has now decided to implement this method across all their projects.
+The successful project in Aabyhøj has convinced project manager Kristian Krabbe and the entire JCN Bolig team that this method is the way forward.

-“Even with a straightforward construction project, Gantt charts can become overwhelming, with numerous tasks filling many pages and thousands of lines.
-While working with Gantt, I often found myself questioning decisions after a period, wondering why I chose a particular path.
+“Even with a straightforward construction project, Gantt charts can become overwhelming, with numerous tasks filling reams of pages and thousands of lines.
+While working with Gantt, I often found myself questioning decisions after a while, and wondering why I chose a particular path.
 Gantt makes it challenging to maintain a complete overview,” says Kristian Krabbe.

-Gantt charts can also lead to discussions.
-In case of a delay, a subcontractor might claim, “I’ll make it; I haven’t finished my ‘bar’ yet,” potentially causing disruptions for subsequent tasks.
-The ripple effects are challenging to document using Gantt.
+Gantt charts can also give rise to discussions.
+In the case of a delay, a subcontractor might claim, “I’ll make it; I haven’t finished my ‘bar’ yet,” potentially causing disruptions for subsequent tasks.
+Moreover, the ripple effects are challenging to document using Gantt.

 Providing each trade with the peace to work